 - A new CSV file or an existing CSV file.

 - A new or existing spreadsheet (Google Sheets or Excel).

-- Optional for Excel and Google Sheets: enter a name in the New file tab box.
+Under File name, enter a name for the new file.
+If you choose to create an Excel and Google Sheets file, enter a name in the New file tab box.
 This will be the name of the new tab and the connection.
-By default, Sheetgo will name the tab Sheetgo_SourceTabName.

-Because I enabled the Identify Source setting, Sheetgo has added Column G: Source to the dataset.
-The values in this column show which file each row of data was imported from.
+If I open my new file, you can see my newly merged data.
+Because I enabled the Identify data setting, Sheetgo has added a new column to highlight the source file name.
+The values in this column show which file each row of data were imported from.

 Merge a folder of CSVs

 If you want to combine data from a large number of CSV files at once, try merging from a folder.
 Not only is this quicker than selecting each file individually, but you can automate another stage of your work.